Borsheims

 In 1986, Borsheims moved to the Regency Court Mall.
 In 1989, investor Warren Buffett purchased a majority of Borsheims stock, making it part of his holding company, Berkshire Hathaway.
+It was the first of Berkshire Hathaway’s jewelry companies and the business is still part of its portfolio, being also featured in Buffett's letters to shareholders and used for its annual shareholder meeting in Omaha, Nebraska.
+Donald Yale stayed CEO until 1994, and when he retired, Buffett offered Susan Jacques the job of running the business.
 Ike Friedman died in 1991 and Donald Yale was named President and CEO.
 Alan Friedman left the business.
 Donald Yale served in that post until he retired in 1994.
 Susan Jacques was named his successor.

 Borsheims is now led by Karen Goracke, who became Borsheims president and CEO in 2013.
 The store maintains an inventory that includes more than 50,000 pieces of jewelry and watches.

 It has been the location of Berkshire shareholder-only events held in association with its annual general meeting.